BA International Development

 The Careers Centre and staff in your faculty provide a range of help and advice to help you plan your career and make well-informed decisions along the way, even after you graduate.
 Find out more at the Careers website.

-You could also get involved with volunteering and learn from local charitable organisations and NGOs to see first-hand the daily work and challenges that are part of running such organisations.
+While on the semester abroad you could also get involved with volunteering and learn from local charitable organisations and NGOs to see first-hand the daily work and challenges that are part of running such organisations.
 It’s a fantastic opportunity to gain experience of another culture and gain a new perspective to inform the rest of your studies.

 Practical work experience can help you decide on your career and improve your employability.
 On this course you have the option to apply to take a placement year module with organisations across the public, private and voluntary sectors in the UK, or overseas.